 Medicare, the federal health insurance program for Americans aged 65 and older, provides various benefits, including coverage for doctor visits, hospitalizations, and other medical services.
 Part B of Medicare is an optional outpatient medical insurance that covers services like doctor visits, preventive care, and durable medical equipment.
 While enrollment in Part B typically occurs during an Initial Enrollment Period (IEP), Special Enrollment Periods (SEPs) offer additional opportunities to enroll or make changes to your coverage.
+If you’re a federal retiree weighing the value of Part B alongside your FEHB coverage, be sure to review Should Federal Retirees Elect Medicare Part B in Retirement? for more insights.

 Normally, Medicare enrollment starts 3 months before the month you turn age 65 and 3 months after.
 You are required to sign up for Medicare during this time.
 However, there are situations where you may have other coverage already in place or be unable to enroll due to circumstances beyond your control.
 Instead of applying the penalty, the Medicare program allows an exception process so you can still enroll.
 This process is referred to as the Medicare Special Enrollment Period or SEP.